Are these cute little puppies a scandal just waiting to happen, or is their controversial breeding just another hot story that will soon pass?

 Teacup dogs for sale are everywhere.

-Start your search online as there are countless teacup and toy dog boutiques with an online presence.
+Start your search online as there are a countless teacup and toy dog boutiques with an online presence.

 However, visiting a breeder’s place physically is the wiser thing to do.
 This way you get to see firsthand what goes on behind the scenes.